sharatsachin/ytplaylist-len/README.md

 If you've got questions about setup, deploying, special feature implementation, or just want to chat with the developer, please feel free to contact me.

-**Found a bug?** Go ahead and submit an issue.
-And, of course, feel free to submit pull requests with bug fixes or changes to the dev branch.
-Contributions to this project are always welcome.
+**Found a bug?** Go ahead and submit an [issue](https://github.com/sharatsachin/ytplaylist-len/issues).
+And, of course, contributions to this project are always welcome.
 If you would like to contribute, simply fork the repository and submit a pull request.
 Your contributions will be greatly appreciated!

 ## Thanks